Stalag XVIII-A: Camp history

+On 15 November 1944, a group of Polish insurgents of the suppressed Warsaw Uprising was brought from Stalag XVIII-C in Markt-Pongau, and then sent to forced labour.

 On 18 December 1944 the camp was bombed by U.S. aircraft.
 Forty-six prisoners and several guards were killed.
 Both the British and French camp hospitals were hit, with the British hut being almost completely destroyed.
 On the approach of Allied forces in April 1945 all fit prisoners from the camps and neighbouring labour units were marched east to Stalag XVIII-C.

 Officially, the camp was liberated by elements of the British 8th Army on 11 May 1945.
 In fact the prisoners had been in control of the camp since the 8th, the day of the German surrender.
 That day the Kommandant, Hauptmann Steiner, had handed over control of the camp to the Senior British Medical Officer and the "Men of Confidence".
 French and British prisoners disarmed their guards and took control of the camp armoury, and the local Post Office, Railway Station and Police Station.
 Over the next few weeks the prisoners were transported via Klagenfurt to transit camps in Bari and Naples, from where they were eventually repatriated.
 By the middle of June only Russian prisoners remained, these were eventually exchanged for British and American PoWs in Russian hands, near Graz.
 The camp then served as a British detention centre for ex-Nazis, before finally closing in mid-1947.